freemantg/github_repo_viewer_oauth2/README.md

 2. Run `flutter packages get` in the root directory to fetch the project dependencies.
 3. Setup OAuth apps on your GitHub account and replace the `clientId` and `clientSecret` constants in the `GithubAuthenticator` class with your `Client ID` and `Client Secret`.
 4. Finally, execute `flutter run` to run the project on your device/emulator.

+## 🧪 Unit Testing

+This project places a high priority on software quality and maintainability.
+As a result, extensive unit testing to ensure the software's robustness and reliability, with tests covering all major components of the application is used.

+The project employs the `flutter_test` package for unit and widget tests, `mockito` for creating mocks in tests, and `bloc_test` for thoroughly testing the Blocs to ensure that the app state is managed correctly.

+To run the tests, simply execute the following command in the project root:

+`Flutter Test`

 ## Contributing 🤝